RomainTrm/SyncBackup/README.md

 It's a CLI tool influenced by my daily Git CLI usage.
 It provides a set of rules to handle delta between repositories, you may want to save different subsets of your data depending on your backup support (Cloud, hard-drive).

+**WARNING** : the current state of the software is not production ready, do not attempt to synchronize your backups, you may lose data.

 ## Technical requirements

 - .Net runtime 8.0 or greater is installed